dnardini16/DataSciencePokemon/README.md

 * [Darts](https://github.com/unit8co/darts) - A python library for user-friendly forecasting and anomaly detection on time series.
 * [Prophet](https://github.com/facebook/prophet) - Tool for producing high quality forecasts for time series data that has multiple seasonality with linear or non-linear growth.
 * [Kats](https://github.com/facebookresearch/Kats) - Kats, a kit to analyze time series data, a lightweight, easy-to-use, generalizable, and extendable framework to perform time series analysis, from understanding the key statistics and characteristics, detecting change points and anomalies, to forecasting future trends.

+## Web App for Data Science and Machine Learning

+*Projects for Web App for Data Science and Machine Learning.*

+* [gradio](https://github.com/gradio-app/gradio) - Create UIs for your machine learning model in Python in 3 minutes
+* [Dash](https://github.com/plotly/dash) - Data Apps & Dashboards for Python.
+No JavaScript Required.
+* [Streamlit](https://github.com/streamlit/streamlit) - Streamlit — The fastest way to build data apps in Python